ropensci-archive/roweb2/content/blog/2018-03-06-weathercan.md

 <img src = "/img/blog-images/2018-03-06-weathercan/naniarB-1.png" style = "width: 80%">
 </center>
 <p>
-No station has much snow data, unless we're willing to lose all temperature data.
-For site A, it definitely looks like station id 28051 has the most complete data (temperature and precipitation, at least).
-Site B we can use either station.
+Except for station 43185, no station has much snow data.
+However, while 43185 has snow, it doesn't have any temperature data.
+So, for site A, unless we're willing to lose all temperature data, it definitely looks like station 28051 has the most complete data (temperature and precipitation, at least).
+Neither station at site B has snow data, but both have full temperature data sets, so we can use either station.

 **Note:** Factors other than distance may also play a role in deciding on a station, such as habitat type, elevation, etc. Depending on what you hope to achieve, you may want to consider these when choosing a station.